What is Blood Pressure?

 If your blood pressure is above the normal range, seek immediate medical attention.
 Further, let us understand each blood pressure range in detail.

-Blood pressure between 120/80 mm Hg is said to be normal.
-When your blood pressure is normal, no medical interference is needed.
+Blood pressure that’s less than 120/80 mm Hg is said to be normal.
+When your blood pressure is normal, no medical intervention is needed.
 It is best to continue or improve your existing lifestyle to manage it.
 Further, it is advised to maintain your weight to avoid hypertension and other weight-related health issues.
 Exercising regularly and eating balanced meals helps you maintain normal blood pressure and a healthy lifestyle.

 Blood pressure between 120-129/less than 80 mm Hg is said to be elevated.
-While these readings are not categorised as high blood pressure, note that you have moved a bit outside the normal range.
-There are high chances that this can turn into a high blood pressure situation in the near future, further increasing the risk of heart disease and stroke.
+While these readings are not categorised as high blood pressure, it is advisable to remain cautious since it is outside the normal range.
+There are high chances that this can turn into a high blood pressure situation in the near future, which can increase the risk of heart disease and stroke.

 Doctors usually do not prescribe any medication for elevated blood pressure.
 However, adopting a healthy lifestyle and consuming a balanced diet is recommended.
 If you are under some kind of stress (related to work or family), it is advised to look for ways to release this tension.
 You can opt for yoga or exercise regularly to get your blood pressure under control.